evvvvil/urptransitionshaders-docs/README.md

 Retains all URP material features intact such as: lighting, surface options, surface inputs.
 Surgically adds transition feature into URP shaders without disturbing "that tasty URP sauce".

-Features:
+# Features:
--Transparent smooth alpha transition fade
+- Transparent smooth alpha transition fade
--Opaque transition with 'inside' colouring
+- Opaque transition with 'inside' colouring
--Seamles shader switch: material maps and values carry over, so you dont have to redesign your materials.
+- Seamles shader switch: material maps and values carry over, so you dont have to redesign your materials.
--Transition along local or world axis
+- Transition along local or world axis
--Mirrored, slanted and more transition effects
+- Mirrored, slanted and more transition effects
--Build your own logic to transtion objects using the transition script provided -Or build sequences to fade on start without writing any code -Reveal huge part of level in a sequence or individual objects
+- Build your own logic to transtion objects using the transition script provided
+- Or build sequences to fade on start without writing any code
+- Reveal huge part of level in a sequence or individual objects

 ## How to use: